-The entire Sitecore product suite contains over 50 logical system roles or entities that can be scaled and configured in a wide variety of topologies to form a running Sitecore solution catering to specific business needs or requirements.
+The entire Sitecore product suite contains over 50 logical system roles or entities which can be scaled and configured in a wide variety of topologies to form a running Sitecore solution catering for specific business needs or requirements.

 The logical roles can be grouped and described from different perspectives depending on the objective:

 By product - where roles are grouped by the product which they are licensed and installed with and in which they are primarily used.
 This is the way this documentation is structured.

 By type - where roles are grouped by their usage or technology.
 For example, do they run business logic or do they store data.

 By combination - for scalability or simplicity reasons, some logical roles can be combined to form single running entities in a topology.
 This is typically application roles sharing codebases, but can also be storage roles.

 Sitecore Experience Manager (XM)

 The following roles belong to Sitecore Experience Manager: